-The Health Care sector is reporting the second highest (year-over-year) earnings growth of all eleven sectors at 8.8%.
-At the industry level, five of the six industries in this sector are reporting growth in earnings.
-Three of these five industries are reporting double-digit earnings growth: Health Care Providers & Services (21%), Health Care Equipment & Suppliers (11%), and Life Sciences Tools & Services (11%).
+The Health Care sector is reporting the second highest (year-over-year) earnings growth of all eleven sectors at 8.7%.
+At the industry level, five of the six industries in this sector are reporting (or have reported) growth in earnings.
+Three of these five industries are reporting (or have reported) double-digit earnings growth: Health Care Providers & Services (20%), Health Care Equipment & Suppliers (11%), and Life Sciences Tools & Services (11%).

-Energy: 4 of 6 Sub-Industries Reporting Year-Over-Year Decline
+Energy: 4 of 6 Sub-Industries Reported Year-Over-Year Decline

-The Energy sector is reporting the largest (year-over-year) decline in earnings of all eleven sectors at -39.4%.
-Lower oil prices are helping to drive the decline in earnings for the sector, as the average price of oil in Q3 2019 (\$56.44) was 19% lower than the average price of oil in Q3 2018 (\$69.43).
-At the sub-industry level, four of the six sub-industries in the sector are reporting a decline in earnings for the quarter: Integrated Oil & Gas (-54%), Oil & Gas Exploration & Production (-49%), Oil & Gas Equipment & Services (-11%), and Oil & Gas Refining & Marketing (-3%).
-On the other hand, the other two sub-industries in the sector are reporting growth in earnings for the quarter: Oil & Gas Drilling (33%) and Oil & Gas Storage & Transportation (20%).
+The Energy sector reported the largest (year-over-year) decline in earnings of all eleven sectors at -39.7%.
+Lower oil prices helped to drive the decline in earnings for the sector, as the average price of oil in Q3 2019 (\$56.44) was 19% lower than the average price of oil in Q3 2018 (\$69.43).
+At the sub-industry level, four of the six sub-industries in the sector reported a decline in earnings for the quarter: Integrated Oil & Gas (-54%), Oil & Gas Exploration & Production (-49%), Oil & Gas Equipment & Services (-11%), and Oil & Gas Refining & Marketing (-3%).
+On the other hand, the other two sub-industries in the sector reported growth in earnings for the quarter: Oil & Gas Drilling (101%) and Oil & Gas Storage & Transportation (10%).

-Materials: Metals & Mining Industry Leads Year-Over-Year Decline
+Materials: Metals & Mining Industry Led Year-Over-Year Decline

-The Materials sector is reporting the second largest (year-over-year) earnings decline of all eleven sectors at -10.6%.
-At the industry level, two of the four industries in this sector are reporting a decline in earnings: Metals & Mining (-61%) and Containers & Packaging (-12%).
-On the other hand, the other two industries in this sector are reporting earnings growth: Construction Materials (29%) and Chemicals (<1%).
+The Materials sector reported the second largest (year-over-year) earnings decline of all eleven sectors at -9.6%.
+At the industry level, two of the four industries in this sector reported a decline in earnings: Metals & Mining (-61%) and Containers & Packaging (-12%).
+On the other hand, the other two industries in this sector reported earnings growth: Construction Materials (29%) and Chemicals (2%).

-At the company level, Freeport-McMoRan and Nucor are the largest contributors to the (year-over-year) decline in earnings for the sector.
+At the company level, Freeport-McMoRan and Nucor were the largest contributors to the (year-over-year) decline in earnings for the sector.
 Freeport-McMoRan reported actual EPS of -\$0.01 for Q3 2019, compared to year-ago EPS of \$0.35.
 Nucor reported actual EPS of \$0.90 for Q3 2019, compared to year-ago EPS of \$2.33.
-If these two companies were excluded, the blended earnings growth rate for the sector would improve to 0.4% from -10.6%.
+If these two companies were excluded, the blended earnings growth rate for the sector would improve to 1.5% from -9.6%.